How to Get a Tennessee Insurance License

 Last updated:

-How to Get a Tennessee Insurance License
+How to Get an Insurance License in Tennessee

 The Tennessee Department of Commerce & Insurance has a 6-step process on how to become an insurance agent in Tennessee.
 We’ll walk you through step-by-step; from the license application to insurance test prep, to the Tennessee insurance exam, and beyond.